 If your website is on the Umbraco CMS (dubbed "The Friendly CMS" by Umbraco HQ and validated by being Microsoft's #1 open source installation), you've by now no doubt heard about Umbraco 8 - the freshly released latest and greatest in Umbraco versions!
 Lots of exciting things are on the way for Umbraco in 2019 (should be a pretty Umbraco 8 heavy Codegarden!), and to share in the excitement, our office full of Umbraco Masters and nerds wanted to share with you what we are most excited about in Umbraco 8!
 Here we go!

 It's 2019 and these days it's no secret - consumers and website visitors want a browsing experience that is relevant to their specific needs and search intent.
-In fact, according to a study conducted by Infosys in 2017, 31% of consumers wish their shopping experience was far more personalized than it currently is, while the 2017 State of Personalization Report found that 71% of those surveyed expressed some level of frustration when their experience is impersonal.
+In fact, according to a study conducted by Infosys in 2017, 31% of consumers wish their shopping experience was far more personalized than it currently is, while the 2021 State of Personalization Report found that 45% of those surveyed expressed less interest in purchase from a brand if they have an impersonal experience.
 A quick couple of other key findings include:

 - 44% are likely to become a repeat buyer after a good personal experience